NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 For mediation to work you will need to properly setup an application on the provider's website and setup mediation groups for your unit IDs on the AdMob website.
 Please follow the official instructions provided by Google for specific providers: [AdColony](https://developers.google.com/admob/android/mediation/adcolony#step_1_set_up_adcolony), [Chartboost](https://developers.google.com/admob/android/mediation/chartboost#step_1_set_up_chartboost), [Facebook](https://developers.google.com/admob/android/mediation/facebook#step_1_set_up_facebook_audience_network), [Tapjoy](https://developers.google.com/admob/android/mediation/tapjoy#step_1_set_up_tapjoy), [Unity Ads](https://developers.google.com/admob/android/mediation/unity#step_1_set_up_unity_ads), [Vungle](https://developers.google.com/admob/android/mediation/vungle#step_1_set_up_vungle).
 All the necessary information is specified in steps 1 and 2, all other steps can be skipped.

-## Select mediation providers for your app

 You are not required to setup all available mediation providers.
 If you only use some of them or none at all you can disable them so that your app does not ship with additional libraries that are not used.
 You can select which providers are enabled in the plugin's settings.
-These settings only work for Android.
-Unfortunately, the only way to modify which providers are enabled on iOS is to rebuild the plugin.
-To rebuild the plugin follow these steps:
-- Copy the plugin from your engine folder (*[path_to_engine]/Engine/Plugins/Marketplace/AdmobGoodies*) to your project's plugin folder;
-- Delete the *Binaries* and *Intermediate* folders;
-- Modify the plugin's Build.cs file to select which networks are enabled
-- Launch the project, during start up you will be asked to build the plugin
-- Confirm build

-The plugin's Build.cs file (*Source/AdmobGoodies/AdmobGoodies.Build.cs*) has commented blocks for each provider - if you wish to disable a provider simply comment out the lines with `PublicAdditionalFrameworks`.

 # **Blueprint nodes**